pointcache/Unity3d-BeastConsole/README.md

 BeastConsole is evolution (hopefully) of SmartConsole, it is optimized to work with newest unity UI system, it introcudes new concepts and has more flexibility.

+Why use this console:
+Easy to hook up.
+Works through rective variables, everything is serialized.
+Out of the box serialization of all the configs.
+In short - super easy, reliable, and looks good.

 BeastConsole is a suite of components:
   * Console backend- a backend allowing command registration and variables, assignment
   * Console ui - prefabs implementing console display